About Us

 The Future

-Additionally, the decision has been made to introduce an Automatic Fare Collection system which will see our commuters using reloadable, smart cards.
+As the Transport Board looks towards the future, the decision has been made to utilise more information technology in our day-to-day operations, including GPS tracking and the introduction of an Automatic Fare Collection system, which will see our commuters using reloadable, smart cards.
 Not only will this significantly improve our customer service, but also usher in many features to create a much better experience for our customers.